slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - truth-a-better-way-to-talk-about-ourselves.

 <!--
-21. Great men aren’t perfect- No one o’ersteps the narrow bounds of humanity: all have their weaknesses either in heart or head. -- Balthasar Gracian

-13. Know thyself.
-Learn the force of your intellect and capacity for affairs, test the force of your courage in order to apply it, and keep your foundations secure and your head clear for everything. -- Balthasar Gracian

 core values:
 honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect.